Bank set to pump more money into economy

 The Bank will publish its latest quarterly inflation report in November and changes to policy often come in the same month as these reports are produced.

-However, inflation remains a headache for the Bank, however, and Dale said any decision on more stimulus had to be weighed against high inflation.
+External member Martin Weale, who only dropped his call for higher rates in August, and deputy governor Charles Bean have acknowledged the worsening outlook, and the government has left little doubt that it would like to see more QE.
+In addition, central banks have moved into action again globally.

-It is currently running at 4.5 percent, more than double its target, and the Bank itself says it is likely to top 5 percent before coming down next year.
+Inflation remains a headache for the Bank.
+It is currently running at 4.5 percent, more than double its target, and the Bank itself says it is likely to top five percent before coming down next year.

-(Additional reporting by Fiona Shaikh, David Milliken and Matt Falloon; Editing by Patrick Graham)